 Results:

-The graph shows that the largest presence of starch was in the plants under the white light, 100% (17/17) of the leaves under the white light showed a presence of starch.
-The plants under the blue light had 43% (6/14) of leaves show a presence of starch, slightly more than the 14% (2/14) of the plants under the green light.
+The graph shows that the largest presence of starch was in the plants under the white light, 100% (17/17) of the leaves under white light showed a presence of starch.
+The plants under the blue light had 43% (6/14) of leaves show a presence of starch, more than the 14% (2/14) of the plants under the green light.
 There was only one leaf under green light that showed a presence of starch.

 Conclusion:

 The purpose of this experiment was to examine how different colors of light affect the production of starch, a polymer of glucose, during photosynthesis.
 Chlorophyll was extracted from the leaves and they were covered in iodine solution.
 If glucose, which is stored in the form of starch, was present, the leaves would turn a deep blue or black color and there would be proof of photosynthesis.
 If the leaves stayed brown (the color of the iodine solution), there was no starch present.
-It was hypothesized that all of the leaves under a light would photosynthesize and produce starch.
-The plants covered in foil would not produce any starch.
+It was hypothesized that all the leaves under a light would photosynthesize and produce starchand that the plants covered in foil would not produce any starch.
 The hypothesis supported the results of the leaves under blue, white, and no light.
 Leaves under blue light were expected to produce the most starch because plants mostly absorb blue, indigo, and violet rays.
 However, it was found that white light created the most starch and the parsley plant’s leaves all turned blue.
-There was 43% of starch present on the leaves under blue light and 14% on the leaves under green light.
+43% of the leaves under blue light and 14% of the leaves under green light produced starch.
 There was no starch present in the lights covered in foil.

 In this experiment, there were a few possible sources of error.
 One could have been inadequate coverings of the leaves covered in foil.
-When some of the leaves were covered in foil, there could have been spaces where they were exposed to the light and they could have photosynthesized.
+When some of the leaves were covered in foil, there could have been spaces where they were exposed to light and could have undergone photosynthesis.
 Since none of the leaves covered in foil showed a presence of starch, this is only a theoretical problem.
 Another source of error could have been not boiling the leaves completely, not leaving them in the alcohol long enough, or not staining them with enough iodine.
 These errors could have caused starch to not turn blue even if the starch was present.
 A final source of error was one leaf under green light appeared as though starch might have been produced.
-This was not included in the final results because it was most likely a human error and there was only one leaf out of the many others.
+This was not included in the final results because it was most likely a human error and there was only one leaf out of the many others that didn’t produce starch.
 This could have been due to a simple mixup between leaves or it could have photosynthesized during the time it took to move the plant from the green light to the boiling water.